qnts/jwt_provider2/docs/middleware.md

     pass
 ```

-Here we learned that, to execute a middleware, we use `req.exec_middleware`.
+Here we learned that, to execute a middleware inside a middleware, we use `req.exec_middleware`.
 The param pass to `req.exec_middleware` may be an alias, a function, or a tuple, just like how we call `@jwt_request.middlewares`.

 ## Middleware exception and response